nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221023182804/README.md

 - useful feature to have
 - tagindex pages are human readable now
 - could browse to it by selecting a tag page from fzf menu
+- add `tagindex` option
+- needed to add some simple, silly filename logic to fzf history if you go to a tagindex page

 ```
 ```